Thomas Stewart (Catholic bishop)

-Thomas Stewart (1925-30 October 1994) was an Irish Columban priest, who served as Bishop of the Roman Catholic Diocese of Chunchon in South Korea from 1966 until 1994.
+Thomas Stewart (1925-30 October 1994) was an Irish Columban priest, who served as Bishop of Chuncheon in South Korea from 1966 until 1994.

 Stewart was born in 1925 in Woodford, County Galway, Ireland.
 He was ordained a priest in 1950 for the Missionary Society of St. Columban, and went to South Korea in 1954.
 He served as Vicar General in the Chunchon Diocese before being elevated in 1966 to Bishop.

 For health reasons, Stewart retired in May 1994.
 He died a few months later in Ireland of a heart attack.